 We only work with vineyards that farm sustainably and we source our grapes from land that is special for different reasons.
 Tannat, Graciano, Godello, Loureiro, and Treixadura are some of the unique varietals that Angeleno makes into wine every year.
 We harvest early to preserve natural acidity in the fruit.
+Our wines are naturally made and 100% vegan.
 We strive to make wines that are elegant, balanced and that express Los Angeles' unique character: a growing region where the desert meets the sea.

 About Angeleno Wine Co.

 In 1833 commercial winemaking began in downtown Los Angeles.
 Jean-Louis Vignes built his winery around a 400 year old sycamore near today's Union Station.

 Los Angeles used to be the epicenter of winemaking not just for California but for the nation.
 Angelenos were making beautiful wines well before Sonoma and Napa.
 We were supplying wine to Northern California and the East Coast, including to New York and Boston.
 As Los Angeles historian Thomas Pinney put it, “the most striking fact about the history of winemaking in Los Angeles, city and county, is the completeness with which it has been forgotten.”

 Our dream is to bring a culture of winemaking back to Los Angeles.
 With your support, we will open the city's first urban winery since prohibition, making wine from local vineyards.
 Made in Los Angeles, product of Los Angeles.